xaibe/MAD-WORKBOOK/readme.md

-Source code for Lecture 9 <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/lecture%209/Lecture%209%20-%20Mobile%20Application%20Development.pdf"> State Management And Services </a>
+Source code for Lecture 11 <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/lecture%211/Lecture%211%20-%20Mobile%20Application%20Development.pdf"> Shared Module </a>

 ## How to run: